One Jump Forward, Three Decades Back

 These days, The Goonies are still partying at gigs every weekend, which doesn’t leave time for much else besides their 9-to-5 jobs.
 Ashley would love for them to start writing their own songs, but there aren’t enough hours in the day to consider that right now.
 When we asked the band what else the future might hold for them, Nate piped up, saying the natural progression after ’80s music must be ’90s music, of course!

-Then his bandmates threw him in a blender with some avocados and tomatoes, and ate him with the shattered remains of a Backstreet Boys CD.
+Then his bandmates threw him in a blender with some avocados and tomatoes, and scooped him up and ate him with the shattered remains of a Backstreet Boys CD.